mikke89/RmlUiDoc/pages/rcss/user_interface.md

 This property defines the cursor to display while the mouse is hovering over the element.
 The value is submitted directly through the [system interface](../cpp_manual/interfaces/system.html) if the element's [context](../cpp_manual/contexts.html#mouse-cursor) is set to enable cursors.

+### Box sizing
+{:#box-sizing}

+`box-sizing`{:.prop}

+Value: | content-box \| border-box
+Initial: | content-box
+Applies to: | block and replaced inline elements
+Inherited: | no
+Percentages: | N/A

+Determines how widths and heights are calculated.

+`content-box`{:.value}
+: This is the normal behavior.
+The `width`{:.prop} and `height`{:.prop} properties set the size of the *content box*.

+`border-box`{:.value}
+: The `width`{:.prop} and `height`{:.prop} properties set the size of the *border box*.
+This includes the content, padding and border, but not the margins.
+The sizes of the content box is calculated by subtracting the padding and border size, and is then floored at zero.

+Setting the value to `border-box`{:.value} can be valuable for laying out elements to fit on a line, especially when combining percentages and lengths for widths or heights, paddings, and borders.
+For example, if you have two elements of `width: 50%`{:.value} and some positive length for the border, they will not normally fit on a line.
+However, by applying `box-sizing: border-box`{:.value} to the elements they will be able to fit next to each other.

+This property takes no effect for `auto`{:.value} values of `width`{:.prop} or `height`{:.prop}.

 ### Pointer events: the 'pointer-events' property

 `pointer-events`{:.prop}